 - Camellia Oil: 2.5oz / 72g

-- Rose absolute essential oil: 2.5g or 100 drops (Note: the essential oil blend I'm using here is already premixed in jojoba oil, DON'T use this amount if your essential oil is undiluted!)
+- Rose absolute essential oil (Diluted!): 2.5g or 100 drops (Note: the essential oil blend I'm using here is already premixed in jojoba oil, DON'T use this amount if your essential oil is undiluted!)

-2. Using an electric mixer and whip mango butter first on low than on medium speed until it resembles a smooth paste
+- Using an electric mixer, whip mango butter first on low and then on medium speed until it resembles a smooth paste

-Tip: Scrape your spatula on the beaters of the mixer instead of the rim of the bowl that way it won't get too messy.
+- Pro Tip: Scrape your spatula on the mixer's beaters instead of the bowl's rim.
+That way, it won't get too messy.

-6. Whip until your body butter is airy and holds it shape
+- Whip until your body butter is airy and holds its shape

-7. Transfer into an airtight container making sure not to pack in too much to keep mixture fluffy.
+- Transfer into an airtight container, making sure not to pack in too much to keep the mixture fluffy.

 Until next time.
 Happy Tinkering!